hazelcast/hazelcast/README.md

 ```

 Take into account that the default build executes thousands of tests which may take a
 considerable amount of time.
-Additionally, there is a `quick` profile that skips
+Additionally, there is a `quick` build activated by
+setting the `-Dquick` system property that skips tests, checkstyle validation,
-checkstyle validation and does not build `extensions` and `distribution` modules.
+javadoc and source plugins and does not build `extensions` and `distribution` modules.

 ### Testing